Table Transformers for Imputing Textual Attributes: Proposed Method

 \subsection{Decoder Model}

 The imputation of textual attributes is achieved by the transformer decoder part of TTITA, as shown in Figure \ref{transformer}.
-TTITA utilizes the context vector from encoding the input data to impute a textual column using the context vector as the key and value vectors.
+After encoding the input data into the context vector, TTITA uses it as the key and value vectors in the attention mechanism.
 The dimension of the token embedding layer is identical to the size of the context vector.
 Instead of absolute positional encoding, we leverage rotary positional encoding \citep{su2024roformer} to enhance the positional information of each token.
 We utilize RMSNorm \citep{zhang2019root} for normalization and adopt such layers before the attention operations for better performance.
 The first attention mechanism draws connections to all parts of the input sequence, countering the issue of long-range dependency that recurrent neural networks have.
 The second multi-head attention block incorporates the context vector for cross-attention, with attention $A$ calculated as:

 where $Q$, $V_c$, and $d_{V_c}$, are the query, context vector, and the size of the context vector.
 The Dropout and Add block applies a dropout layer and adds up the two inputs.
 Instead of the rectified linear unit, we select sigmoid linear unit \citep{hendrycks2016gaussian} as the gated activation function in the Feed Forward block which consists of two FC layers.
 The entire decoder layer from the first normalization to the last dropout layer and addition is repeated $N$ times before the final dropout layer and token classification.